GabeGar/Rock-Paper-Scissors/README.md

 # rock-paper-scissors

-Basic rock paper scissors game ---> to be returned to later on in the course, for updating.
+Basic rock paper scissors game ---> to be returned to later on in The Odin Project course, for updating.

 **_ KNOWN BUG(s)_**